Early bumblebee: Egg laying

 While workers cannot produce other workers or queens, the unfertilized eggs that they lay can become males.
 At around the same time that the queen begins to lay eggs that will develop into males, the workers' ovaries, those "house bees" who stay in the nest, begin to develop.
 As workers try to lay eggs of their own, there is increased aggression among workers and among workers and queens.
 These workers may even try to eat the eggs laid by the queen and if they are persistent enough, will be successful in laying eggs of their own.

 Worker Policing

-Queens do not use pheremones to control their workers.
-Instead, they exhibit aggressive behavior such as opening her mandibles to head-butt the most dominant of the worker bees in order to maintain her dominance and have control of the colony.
+Queens do not use pheromones to control their workers.
+Instead, they exhibit aggressive behaviour such as opening her mandibles to headbutt the most dominant of the worker bees in order to maintain her dominance and have control of the colony.

 Mating

 B. pratorum mate infrequently and do not exhibit polyandry.
 It was hypothesized that because Bombus bees are parasitized they may have developed polyandry, but this is not the case.
 Instead they mate singly with a low mating frequency.
 B. pratorum do not appear to require multiple matings to produce enough sperm to fertilize eggs because as it is, only a couple hundred of the workers contribute sperm anyway.
 At the end of the colony cycle there is not much reduction in sperm left over in the queen's spermatheca, suggesting that she has enough.